kyutai-labs/moshi/moshi/README.md

 Alternatively, you might want to use SSH to redirect your connection.

 You can use `--hf-repo` to select a different pretrained model, by setting the proper Hugging Face repository.
+See [the model list](https://github.com/kyutai-labs/moshi?tab=readme-ov-file#models) for a reference of the available models.

 Accessing a server that is not localhost via http may cause issues with using the microphone in the web UI (in some browsers this is only allowed using